 The main difference between a high and low end graded carbon is stiffness and weight.

 4. 1X Chainring with up to 50T Cassettes

-As with mountain bikes, gravel bikes have almost universally moved to 1x drivetrains.
+As with most mountain bikes at around $2,000 price point, gravel bikes have almost universally moved to 1x drivetrains.

 1x drivetrains eliminate the front derailleur.

 For gravel bikes, the front derailleur shifts are typically awkward to execute on off-road terrain.
 Also, by eliminating the need for a front derailleur there’s one less piece of machinery to maintain on the bike, a real advantage when taking on muddy off-road terrain that can be hard on a bike’s components.

 SRAM has long been the leader when it comes to 1x drivetrains.
 Most top-end gravel bikes’ drivetrains feature either the 12 speed SRAM Red eTap AXS or Force eTap AXS drivetrain.

 Cassettes on these 1x drivetrains typically range from 11-34T and can go all the way up to 10-52T, with front chainring sizes ranging from 38T to 42T.